itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 # Why

 I like making things. <b style="font-family: 'Comic Neue'">Design is my passion</b>.
-It's a wonderful realm of countless disciplines, and the only one where I can enjoy:
+It's a wonderful realm of countless disciplines, and the only one where I can enjoy them all at once.

-- Writing
-- Graphics and visualisation
-- Programming
-- 3D modelling
-- Games

-..all at once.

 This site exists for me.
 For me to learn, remember, and reminisce (more likely, cringe at).
 It is a place for me to write but not necessarily for someone else to read.
 It is public though, for someone with a weird taste in reading to enjoy.